helje5/SwiftyHTTP/README.md

 #####Foundation

 This has just the 'RawByteBuffer' class.
-Which is kinda like a RawByte array.
+Which is kinda like a UInt8 array.
 I bet there are better ways to implement this!
 Please suggest some! :-)

 Also a few - highly inefficient - extensions to convert between String's and